1980 actors strike: Course of the strike

+Strike outcomes

+The 1980 SAG-AFTRA (SAG and AFTRA were still separate entities in 1980 (the unions formally merged in 2012) but they frequently joined forces in negotiations on the most lucrative film and TV contracts.
+At the time of the 1980 strike, Screen Actors Guild represented about 45,000 performers; American Federation of Television and Radio Artists had about 12,000 members) strike not only centered on residuals and compensation, but also revealed significant internal dynamics within the union.
+The lengthy strike spurred debate among union members over the effectiveness of leadership and negotiation strategies, with some advocating a tougher stance against the studios.
+It highlights that the union's leadership faced the challenge of balancing diverse member perspectives in a rapidly changing media landscape.
+These internal discussions underscored the complexities within SAG-AFTRA, as it sought to unify its membership while confronting technological shifts that threatened traditional compensation models.
+This strike was thus a defining moment, shaping SAG-AFTRA's identity and approach in future negotiations.
+The strike led to the creation of new residuals structures specifically for cable television and home video, ensuring actors received a share of revenues from these formats.
+This breakthrough laid the foundation for future negotiations over residuals in home media, marking a significant shift in how emerging technologies impacted compensation.
+This was the first time contracts addressed new media formats, setting an industry precedent for residuals tied to technological advancements.

 Aftermath

 Due to the length of the strike, most shows entering into first-run syndication were postponed from premiering until mid-October 1980.
 Cosmos: A Personal Voyage, an educational program created by scientist Carl Sagan, premiered during the strike, and the lack of new programs and competition may have helped it to be a success in the ratings.
 During the strike, actor Ed Asner (a SAG member who was at the time famous for his role as the titular character on the TV series Lou Grant) served as a spokesperson for the strikers by participating in news conferences and other events.
 Following the strike settlement, Asner became something of a leader for SAG members who were unhappy with the terms of the agreement, and on November 3, 1981, he was elected as president of SAG.

 Merger of SAG and AFTRA

 According to historian Kate Fortmueller, the strike "underscored the many shared interests between SAG and AFTRA and demonstrated the effectiveness of joint bargaining".
 Following the strike, the two unions entered into a "Phase 1" regarding a merger, whereby the two would jointly negotiate contracts.
 This phase lasted until 2008, when a disagreement during negotiations caused a rift between the two groups.
 However, by 2012, these issues would be more or less resolved and the two unions merged that year, creating SAG-AFTRA.
 During the 1980s, there were also discussions on SAG absorbing the Screen Extras Guild, another labor union representing actors.
 However, this proposed merger never came to fruition.
-As of 2017, the strike was the last that pitted SAG and AFTRA against the film and television industry as a whole, though the unions were involved in later strike action, including the 2000 commercial actors strike and the 2016–2017 video game voice actor strike.